 We have teamed up with Sucuri years ago, to make sure every plugin is checked for security before release, and we have an agreement with them for ongoing checks as well.
 If you are creating a free theme or free plugin, you might not have the resources to add solid checks like that.

 How to pick the right plugin

 If you want to be taken by the hand in selecting the right WordPress security plugin for your website, please read this in-depth article Tony Perez did on the subject: Understanding the WordPress Security Plugin Ecosystem.

 Let me focus on the basics of plugin selection here.
 As explained above, free plugins and themes could be a possible vulnerability.
 When adding a plugin (or theme for that matter), always check the rating of that plugin.
 WordPress.org shows ratings, but one five star rating won’t tell you anything, so also check the number or ratings.
 Depending on the niche, a plugin should be able to get multiple reviews.
 If more people think a plugin is awesome and take the time to rate it, you could decide to use it too.

 There is one other thing you want to check.
 If a plugin hasn’t been updated for two years, WordPress will tell you that.
 That doesn’t mean it’s a bad plugin, it could also mean there hasn’t been a need to update it, simply because the plugin still works.
-The ratings will tell you that, and the compatibility with the current WordPress version, which is also listed on the plugin page at wordpress.org.
+The ratings will tell you that, and the compatibility with the current WordPress version, which is also shown on the plugin page at wordpress.org.
 Having said that, Sucuri strongly recommends against using any plugins that haven’t been updated for that long.
 You should take their word for it.

 Based on these ratings and compatibility, you could pick your plugins less random and have a larger chance of some kind of security being added.